Cost of living in New Zealand — housing, groceries, transport, and what your salary buys

 • Housing: rent & bond

-Weekly rent ranges, bonds, and furnishing lead times are framed for main centres vs regional cities—so your first 90 days are funded, not improvised.
+Rent, bonds, and furnishing lead times are framed for main centres and regional cities so your first 90 days are funded, not improvised.

 • Food & household run-rate